 In overseeing the institutions under its authority, the Federal Reserve seeks primarily to promote safety, soundness, and efficiency, including compliance with laws and regulations.

 The Federal Reserve uses a range of supervisory activities to promote the safety and soundness of financial institutions and maintain a comprehensive understanding and assessment of each firm.
 These activities include horizontal reviews, firm-specific examinations and inspections, continuous monitoring and surveillance activities, and implementation of enforcement or other supervisory actions as necessary.
 The Federal Reserve also provides training and technical assistance to foreign supervisors and minority-owned and de novo depository institutions.

 Examinations and Inspections

-- an evaluation of the adequacy of governance provided by the board and senior management, including an assessment of internal policies, procedures, controls, and operations;
+- an evaluation of the adequacy of governance provided by the board and senior management, including an assessment of internal policies, procedures, risk limits, and controls;

-- an assessment of the quality of the risk-management and internal control processes in place to identify, measure, monitor, and control risks;
+- an assessment of the risk-management and internal control processes in place to identify, measure, monitor, and control risks;

-- an assessment of the key financial factors of capital, asset quality, earnings, and liquidity; and
+- analysis of the key financial factors of capital, asset quality, earnings, and liquidity; and

 - a review for compliance with applicable laws and regulations.